nicoguaro/nicoguaro.github.io/posts/hermite_ritz_qm.rst

 where we are using
 `natural units <https://en.wikipedia.org/wiki/Natural_units>`_
-are used since they are a good choice for numeric calculations.
+ since they are a good choice for numeric calculations.

 Solving equation is equivalent to solve the following variational equation